seapagan/update_repo/README.md

 - /media/myuser/git-repos
 - /data/RepoDir
 ```
-This is the most basic example of a configuration file and there are other options that can be added to fine-tune the operation - see the description of configuration options below.
+This is the most basic example of a configuration file and there are other options that can be added to fine-tune the operation - see the description of configuration options below and the [Website](http://updaterepo.seapagan.net) for more information.

 This file should be located in the users home directory (`~/.updaterepo`).